Benny Hinn -True or False?

 Preface: It should be stated at the outset that the below does not support the position of "cessationism" — that the "sign gifts" such as healing, have ceased — as (among other truths), that which characterizes the realization of "that which is perfect" (1Cor.
 13:10) best corresponds to 1Jn.
 3:2.
 The manifestation of the power of God, which was especially instrumental in evidencing the one true God God to pagans (Rm.
 15:18,19), is needed today as it was before the completion of the Bible.
 The Words of God are pure (Ps.
-19:8), and the Scriptures alone are the only documented transcendent class of revelation that are wholly inspired by God (2Tim.
-3:16), and is abundantly evidenced as being the supreme transcendent standard for obedience under God and for testing truth claims.
+19:8), and the Scriptures alone are the only substantive transcendent body of revelation that are wholly inspired by God (2Tim.
+3:16), and are abundantly evidenced as being the supreme standard for obedience under God and for testing truth claims.
 However, Scripture itself was established as being the Word God due to its heavenly qualities, effects and supernatural attestation.
-And as God giveth more grace, He confirms His word with holy effects of regeneration, manifest providential care, and supernatural attestation, which it testifies to and promises.
+And as God giveth more grace, He confirms His word with holy effects of regeneration, and manifest providential care, and supernatural attestations, all of which Scripture testifies to and promises.
 (1Thes.
 1:3-6; 2:13; Heb.
 6:9; 1Pt.
 1:8; Mt.
 6:33; Mk.
 16:17,18,20; Jn.
 14:12; Acts 6:8; 8:6,7) And is yet making His power known by changing hearts and lives, and effecting other miracles, and uses men and women who are given gifts, or "charisms" to be instruments of such.
 (1Cor 12:8-11) However, charisms do not equate character, or sound doctrine, and while miracles have helped souls who were yielding to light to believe, aberrations work to turn them away.
 And as we are "not to think of men above that which is written" (1Cor.
 4:6), and "one sinner destroyeth much good" (Eccl.
 9:18), so the below was written, though I myself overall come short in being the kind of testimony that I should and could have been, and seek to be a better one, to the glory of God.

 (Referenced links contained herein document what is written but do not necessarily infer that I agree with a sites entire doctrinal teaching).